kamxgal/AsyncECS/README.md

 # AsyncECS
-database based on entity-component with thread-safe access for asynchronous systems
+AsyncECS is a library providing database based on entity-component-system design pattern and guarantees thread-safe access to stored components.

+It may be useful in desktop applications which have to, in the same time, handle subsequent requests from a user and make time consuming calculations in the background.

 # Basic usage
 In order to start using the library a user has to create a top-level database object of type called `registry`.